9 Best Socially Responsible Banks of 2025

 7. Clean Energy Credit Union: Best for Clean Energy Loans

-While the credit union specializes in funding renewable energy and other loans, it also offers options for personal checking and savings accounts.
-Checking accounts offer dividends from .01% APY to 3.56% APY with a minimum opening balance of just $25 and no monthly fees if you meet certain requirements, including having a Clean Energy loan.
+In addition to lending, the credit union offers personal checking and savings options.
+Checking accounts earn between 0.01% and 3.56% APY, require just $25 to open, and have no monthly fees if you meet certain conditions, such as having a Clean Energy loan.

-10. Carver Federal Savings Bank: Best for Small Business Banking
+9. Carver Bank: Best for Small Business Banking

-Beyond the high yield savings, Carver is known for an array of checking and savings products for small business owners, including a money market account with 2.00% APY and a business interest checking account.
+In addition to high-yield savings, Carver offers a money market account at 2.00% APY and a business interest checking account.

 How to Choose Socially Responsible or Sustainable Banks and Credit Unions